 Nevertheless, it is advisable that everyone must take the notice period seriously to consider the prospect of career correction where the risk of facing a retrenchment policy will be less.

 2. Work Experience:

 Obviously, being subjected to retrenchment does not mean the end of everything for good.
-Sometimes companies have to resort to drastic measures which involves taking decisions that would not normally cross their mind.
+Sometimes companies have to resort to drastic measures which involve taking decisions that would not normally cross their mind.

-Nonetheless, the good news is you can still apply to different companies for a job of your choice.
-In addition to your renewed chances you are bound to be given preference if your company is kind enough to give you a recommendation.
+Nonetheless, the good news is you can still apply to different companies for the job of your choice.
+In addition to your renewed chances, you are bound to be given preference if your company is kind enough to give you a recommendation.